kongteckmee/chinese_to_begin/README.md

 1. **The normal user section** - They can navigate to normal user section only, such as to view the information at the website, to register a course, to manage their own profile, to view their order history, and to contact the website admin.
 2. **The super user section** - They can navigate beyond than a normal user, such as to manage the store, add, update and delete the course.

 The design of the website is more on simplistic yet appeared to be eye catchy and easy to be navigated.
 The navigation bar is sticked on top so that the user could easily navigate despite of the scroll location.
-Scroll to top button also provided to ease the user back to the top of certain page.
+Back to top button also provided to ease the user back to the top of certain page.
 The used of colors are random but suit to the theme of the website.

 ### User Stories